as130/algos_final_project/README.md

 - Try the above hypotheses for different demographics.
 #### Significance level: 0.05

+### Hypothesis Test 2
+- We should run OLS perhaps in multiple states and counties to see if there is a relationship between different demographic groups (being the independent variable) and number of surveillance cameras being the dependent variable.

 ## Methods
 - hypothesis test: using python & pandas